maliahavlicek/ci_mentor_insights/PORTFOLIO_3_PYTHON_ESSENTIALS.md

 The flowchart can be as simple as a picture of a drawing of how you envisioned laying out the logic for you project, or done with a professional tool such as powerpoint, googlesheets, or [https://app.diagrams.net/](https://app.diagrams.net/) They are a roadmap and do not have to be 100% accurate of the final product.

-## Data Model
+## Data Model/ Classes
-In this section write our your data model(s).
+In this section write our your data model(s) or classes.

-You might want to include subsections that include how the data in the model is . initialized and then the methods that you created to update it through the program.
+You might want to include subsections that include how the data in the model is initialized and then the methods that you created to update it through the program.

+You can create a table and take a screenshot, or you can write up subsections in markdown:

 ![image](https://user-images.githubusercontent.com/23039742/130148204-b56406bf-0fff-48f3-9dee-2f3cdbe67cc5.png)

+### Class X
+To better group the game as an object, I wrote a class representing its properties and had method functions to update those properties:

+**Properties**
+- property 1: is a {string} it represents {something}
+- property 2: is a {string} it represents {something}

+**Methods**
+- **\_\_init\_\_**: Initialize method, it starts the class off with default parameters as if a user just started to play a game.
+- **\_\_str\_\_**: Returns a string representation of the class/object

 ## Libraries used
 List out the python libraries you purposefully used in your project and why.
 You can look at your requirements.txt file and go back to https://pypi.org/ to rediscover the purpose of a library if needed.